Erhan1706/Soduku-Solver-Visualizer/README.md

 ## Existing Algorithms:

--<b>Naive backtracking</b>: Simplest brute-force approach, where you go from left to righ and try every possible number from 1 to 9.
-If this leads to an invalid board state then backtrack to a previous branch and try the next valid number.
+-<b>Naive backtracking</b>: The simplest brute-force approach.
+It involves iterating through each empty square from left to right and trying every possible number from 1 to 9.
+If a selected number leads to an invalid board state then backtrack to the previous decision point and try the next valid number.

 ![](/public/naive.gif)

--<b>Minimal Remaining Values</b>: Solution based on constant propagation.
-We maintain a list of which possible values each square can possibly have, given the other numbers that have been assigned.
-Instead of going left to right, we select the next index by the minimal value remaining heuristic - the empty square with the least number of possible values.
+-<b>Minimal Remaining Values</b>: This algorithm relies on constant propagation.
+It maintains a list of possible values that each square can have, given the other numbers that have been already assigned.
+We select the next index by the minimal value remaining heuristic - the empty square with the least number of possible values remaining.

 ![](/public/mrv.gif)